return to Natural Dog Health Remedies

 Old Dog Care

-I have seen some "old" dogs (15-16 years old) that are still full of life and energy, yet I have also seen some younger dogs that are slow, sluggish and overweight.
 So, how old is "old" for dogs?
 Hard to say, really, as dogs are individual in the way they age.
-Generally speaking, a small dog under 20 pounds may start aging around 12 or so.
-Larger dogs begin to show their age at around 8 or 9.
+Generally speaking, a small dog under 20 pounds may start aging around 9 or 10.
+Larger dogs begin to show their age at around 7 or 8.

 We all want our four-legged friends to be with us for as long as they can, and we can do that if we make sure that they are fed nutritious foods and supplements, have regular exercise, and receive lots of TLC!